All 2 sample page(s) are viewable on-line.

 - Gb <=> F#

-The piano provide a great graphical representation of the natural notes ( A B C D E F G ) their sharps and flats.
+The piano provides a great graphical representation of the natural notes ( A B C D E F G ) their sharps and flats.
+ALL the white keys are the natural notes.

 End of Lesson - Thanks, Hope You Enjoyed It!